Schedules from previous years |

 in a dubious condition.
 Nor should you expect to directly compare the fee charged

-in your city for a piano tuning by a modern piano tuner, to what I must charge
+in your city for a piano tuning by a local modern piano tuner, to what I must charge

 for my work.
 My business continues to expand by word of mouth: I’ve yet